Terromur/cachymod/README.md

 3. This project pulls patch files from the CachyOS and ClearMod GitHub repositories.
 This may fail in the future when patches no longer align or due to kernel updates.
-I will deal with it when the time comes.
 Maybe, I'd include the patches here.

 4. `800Hz/2.5ms` and `600Hz/1.6(6)ms` work best on my machine.